Bowel Conditions (Assessment) Bill

 Overview

 This bill mandates the UK government to publish a comprehensive assessment of bowel conditions and diseases in England within one year of its passing.
-The assessment must detail incidences across NHS regions and analyze geographical and socioeconomic disparities.
+The assessment must detail incidences across NHS regions, analyzing geographical and socioeconomic disparities.

 Description

-The Bowel Conditions (Assessment) Bill requires the Secretary of State to produce and publish an assessment of the incidence of various bowel conditions and diseases within one year of the bill becoming law.
-This assessment must:
+The Bowel Conditions (Assessment) Bill requires the Secretary of State to produce and publish an assessment of bowel conditions and diseases within one year of the bill becoming law.
+This assessment must include:

-- Include data on bowel condition incidences for each NHS region in England.
+- Data on the incidence of bowel conditions and diseases in each NHS region in England.

 Government Spending

-The bill itself doesn't specify direct government spending figures.
-The cost will relate to the resources required by the Secretary of State and their department to conduct the assessment, compile the data, and prepare the report for publication and presentation to Parliament.
-No specific budget is mentioned in the bill text.
+The bill doesn't specify a direct financial impact.
+The cost will depend on the resources required by the Secretary of State to compile and publish the assessment.
+No figures are provided in the bill text itself.

 Groups Affected